mdlincoln/clipr/README.md

 > Limited exceptions may be allowed in interactive sessions if the
 > package obtains confirmation from the user.

 For this reason, `write_clip()` will error by default in non-interactive use, which includes CRAN tests.

 ### Linux utility availability

+clipr’s functionality on X11-based systems depends on the installation of additional software.
+Therefore, if you want to use clipr in your package, you will want to take some care in how you call it, and make sure that your package will respond gracefully if clipboard functionality is not working as expected.
+You can use the function `clipr_available()` to check if the clipboard is readable and writable by the current R session.

+### Linux utility availability